How to write a mission statement for your business

 But they’re wrong.

 Your mission statement is your company’s core purpose

-Writing a strong mission statement and using it to inform all of your organization’s decision making will accelerate your brand like nothing else can.
+Writing a strong mission statement and using it to inform all of your business decision-making will accelerate your brand like nothing else can.

 “I believe that purpose and principle, clearly understood and articulated, and commonly shared, are the genetic code of any healthy organization.
 To the degree that you hold purpose and principles in common among you, you can dispense with command and control.
 People will know how to behave in accordance with them, and they’ll do it in thousands of unimaginable, creative ways.
 The organization will become a vital, living set of beliefs.” –Dee Hock

 Why your company needs a strong mission statement

 A well-crafted mission statement can provide the focus and motivation you need to take your business to the next level.